Frequently Asked Questions

 By telephone: Freecall 1800 667 110

 If you have a complaint regarding the recognition of your Companion Card or issues regarding access or unfair treatment at venues or activities you should seek to resolve the issue with the venue or activity management in the first instance.
-If you are still not satisfied with the response given, please contact our Affiliates Manager on 02 9256 3129 or 1800 893 044.
+If you are still not satisfied with the response given, please contact us on 08 8154 3700.